Master of Arts in Teaching in Special Education Online

 Duration: 7.5 weeks

-This course introduces students to the fields of learning disabilities and other mild disabilities: history, terminology, etiology, and psycho-neurological processing.
-This course presents the theoretical basis for providing appropriate educational services for students with learning disabilities and/or other mild disabilities.
-Additionally, this course will present in-depth information on processing skills and will provide practical skills for identifying the link between academic strengths and weaknesses.
-This course exposes students to a variety of service delivery models and provides opportunities to observe individuals with learning disabilities and/or other mild disabilities in three different classroom settings to equal 30 hours of observation.
+This course introduces students to the learning disabilities field: theory, history, and terminology.
+Additionally, this course will present in-depth information on processing skills and provide practical skills for identifying the link between academic strengths and weaknesses.
+This course exposes students to various service delivery models.
+It offers opportunities to observe individuals with learning disabilities and/or other mild disabilities in three different classroom settings to equal 30 hours of observation.

 Duration: 7.5 weeks